MGIC: Multigrid-in-Channels Neural Network Architectures: Multigrid-in-channels CNN architectures

 \subsubsection{Memory footprint}

-During training, the memory footprint of MGIC is roughly twice larger than a single CNN block since all the maps in the hierarchy are saved for backpropagation.
-However, during inference (which is more important here), the coarser feature maps are released while going up the hierarchy.
-When applying the upmost CNN block, the memory footprint is identical to a single block.
+During training, the memory footprint of MGIC is roughly twice as large as that of a single CNN block since all the maps in the hierarchy are saved for backpropagation.
+However, the main motivation for using light-weight networks is increasing the efficiency of the inference application.
+This is beneficial when the trained models are applied over and over again for inference, possibly on edge devices with fewer computational resources, like autonomous cars and drones.
+This typically offsets the increased cost of training, which is typically done once or a few times.
+Indeed, during inference the coarser feature maps are released while going up the hierarchy, so when applying the upmost CNN block, the memory footprint is identical to a single block.
 Following the complexity analysis above, all the feature maps $\{\textbf{x}^{(l)}\}$ require about $\times 2$ the memory of $\textbf{x}^{(0)}$, but the memory footprint of a CNN block can be higher than that.
-For example, some MobileNets\cite{howard2019searching} involve an inverse bottleneck with $\times 6$ expansion rendering it more than three times as expensive as the additional MGIC overhead.
+For example, the MobileNets\cite{howard2019searching} involve an inverse bottleneck with an expansion of $4-6$, rendering it more expensive in terms of peak-memory as the additional MGIC overhead.